Classification: tyrosine kinase inhibitor

-There are a number of things you can do to manage the side effects of busutinib Talk to your doctor or nurse about these recommendations.
+There are a number of things you can do to manage the side effects of busutinib.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common or important side effects:

 Nausea and/or Vomiting

 Talk to your oncology care team so they can prescribe medications to help you manage nausea and vomiting.
 In addition, dietary changes may help.
 Avoid things that may worsen the symptoms, such as heavy or greasy/fatty, spicy or acidic foods (lemons, tomatoes, oranges).
 Try saltines, or ginger ale to lessen symptoms.

 Call your oncology care team if you are unable to keep fluids down for more than 12 hours or if you feel lightheaded or dizzy at any time.